Persistent Local Systems: Constructible Maps

 are homotopy equivalences.
 A continuous map $f : Y \to X$ is \define{constructible} if it is $(\Sstrat, \Jcontrol)$-constructible for some Thom-Mather space $(X, \Sstrat, \Jcontrol)$. \end{defn}

-{\bf Examples} (a) Real algebraic maps, (b) real analytic maps that are ``controlled at infinity'', (c) proper piecewise linear maps that are ``controlled at infinity'', and (d) an open dense set of proper smooth maps, are all constructible.
+\begin{ex} The following classes of maps are all constructible: (a) Real algebraic maps, (b) real analytic maps that are ``controlled at infinity,'' (c) piecewise linear maps that are ``controlled at infinity,'' and (d) an open dense set of proper smooth maps.

-Here ``controlled at infinity'' means that the map $Y\to X$ factorizes in the category of analytic resp.\ PL spaces as follows: $Y\subset Z \to X$ where $Y\subset Z$ is an inclusion of an open set, $Z-Y$ is analytic resp.\ PL subspace of $Z$, and $Z\to X$ is proper.
-Proper maps are automatically controlled at infinity: set $Z=X$.
+Here ``controlled at infinity'' means that the map $Y\to X$ factorizes in the category of analytic (resp.\ PL spaces) as follows: $Y\subset Z \to X$ where $Y\subset Z$ is an inclusion of an open set, $Z-Y$ is analytic (resp.\ PL) subspace of $Z$, and $Z \to X$ is proper.
+Proper maps are automatically controlled at infinity: set $Z=Y$.
 Algebraic maps are always similarly controlled at infinity.